pub trait Process {

 Terminates and attempts to restart the process.
 The process and current application always terminate.
 The kernel may, based on its own policy, restart the application using the same process, reuse the process for another application, or simply terminate the process and application.

-Restarting an application can fail for two general reasons:
+Restarting an application can fail for three general reasons:

 -